Chemical vs. Physical Sunscreens: The Science Behind Their Effects

 • Chemical sunscreen ingredients (more correctly known as organic sunscreen ingredients) are everything else.

 The reason organic (carbon-based) and inorganic (not carbon-based) is a better classification than chemical/physical is that there’s overlap between how they work.
 Both types work by absorbing UV and turning it into heat.
 Inorganic sunscreens also scatter and reflect about 5-10% of the incoming UV, as do some particulate organic sunscreens like Tinosorb M, so really they should be classified as both chemical and physical.
-I know - for years now, big beauty companies tried to make you believe the one is better than the other and here we are now.
+I know - for years now, big beauty companies tried to make you believe one is better than the other and here we are now.
 As the sunscreen market is worth 14.9bn in 2024.
-So no, a physical isn't a shield you place on your face and every sun ray bounces of on you.
-This is one of the BIGGEST myth that one big company has ever created to sore their sales and generate fear among customers.
+So no, a physical isn't a shield you place on your face and every sun ray bounces off you.
+This is one of the biggest myths that one big company has ever created to boost their sales and generate fear among customers.

 DIFFERENCES BETWEEN CHEMICAL AND PHYSICAL SUNSCREENS